d3b4g/leonids/_posts/chainsaw.md

 ###### Cracking Password

+The file is encrypted with  triple DES with CBC mode.
 To decrypt the key we need to use ssh2john and convert the encrypted RSA Private Key into a hash format and feed it to JTR.

 ```python